cloudblog004/fantasticfoodies/content/en/posts/1686-step-by-step-guide-to-prepare-any-night-of-the-week-chicken-parmesan-with-zucchini-spaghetti-low-carb.md

 1. Bake: chicken at 375 degrees for 10-12 minutes.
 1. Remove: chicken from oven, top with fresh mozarella, return to oven for 3 minutes (or until cheese is melted).
 1. While chicken is in the oven, heat spaghetti sauce of your choice on stove, seasoning if desired.
-1. Use: spiralizer or julienne peeler to make zucchini &#34;noodles.&#34;
+1. Use: spiralizer or julienne peeler to make zucchini *noodles.*
 1. Sauté: zucchini noodles in 1 tsp olive oil, minced garlic, remaining garlic seasoning, and butter until cooked but slightly firm, stirring often.
 1. Add: spaghetti sauce to zucchini and stir, saving some sauce for topping.
-1. Plate: Zucchini &#34;noodles&#34;, chicken, additional sauce if desired.
+1. Plate: Zucchini *noodles*, chicken, additional sauce if desired.
 1. Ready to serve and ENJOY!